-Alport syndrome (ATS) is a rare disease caused by genetic mutations in one of the type IV collagen genes that encode connective tissue proteins localized within basement membranes of the kidneys, ears, and eyes.
-Thus, the disease is characterized by renal, cochlear, and ocular involvement.
-Pathogenic variants in COL4A3, COL4A4, or COL4A5 result in a spectrum of phenotypes, from Alport syndrome to thin basement membrane nephropathy (TBMN), including X-linked Alport syndrome (XLAS), autosomal recessive Alport syndrome (ARAS), or autosomal dominant collagen IV disorders (ADAS and TBMN).
+Alport syndrome (ATS) is a rare disease caused by genetic pathogenic variants in one of the type IV collagen genes that encode connective tissue proteins localized within basement membranes of the kidneys, ears and eyes.
+Thus, the disease is characterized by renal, cochlear, and ocular involvement1, 2.
+Pathogenic variants in COL4A3, COL4A4, or COL4A5 result in a spectrum of phenotypes, from Alport syndrome to thin basement membrane nephropathy (TBMN), including X-linked Alport syndrome (XLAS), autosomal recessive Alport syndrome (ARAS), or autosomal dominant collagen IV disorders (ADAS and TBMN) 3, 4, 5.

-- Hypertension is detectable in the second decade of life, followed by edema and nephrotic syndrome
+- Hypertension, followed by edema and nephrotic syndrome

 Hearing impairment and cochlear findings: